-Wasabi is a plant closely related to cabbages and horseradish, and is a member of the Brassicaceae family in taxonomic classification.
-It is commonly known as Japanese horseradish, although that is a slight misnomer, because it is not from a species of horseradish.
-It does, however, have the strong flavor or “kick” of horseradish.
-Although wasabi does have a strong, spicy taste, it is different than the taste of capsaicin, the chemical found in chili peppers that gives them their hot or spicy flavor.
-Whereas capsaicin gives the sensation of “burning” on the tongue, wasabi affects the olfactory sense, releasing chemical vapors that affect the nasal passage.
+Wasabi is a plant closely related to cabbages and horseradish and is a member of the Brassicaceae family in taxonomic classification.
+It is commonly known as Japanese horseradish, although it is a different plant from horseradish.
+However, wasabi does have the strong flavor or “kick” of horseradish, which is also the reason why the two are often used as alternatives.

 Since its unique flavor is not oil-based as it is with chili peppers, the strong or uncomfortable sensation of eating wasabi does not last very long, and some people actually find it pleasant and invigorating!